RemyIsCool/arch-dotfiles/README.md

 # Dotfiles

-My configuration files for Arch Linux.
+Some of my configuration files for Arch Linux.